 A History of a Catholic Family, Part 3, 1946-1953

-The book is also about the political world of the fifties, and his Catholic father’s passionate commitments.
-For a boy, who according to his mother had ants in his pants, the author remembers much about the events which provoked his father into loud comment.
-He has sharp memories of the Korean War, the activities of the communist-controlled unions, and Prime Minister Menzies’ actions against them.
+The book is as much about the social and political world of the fifties and his Catholic father’s passionate commitments.
+For a boy, who according to his mother had ants in his pants, the author remembers much about the events which provoked his father into long and loud comment.
+He has clear memories of the Korean War, the activities of the communist-controlled unions, Prime Minister Menzies’ measures against them, and so much more.

 The local convent under the regime of the Mercy Sisters is an unmissable part of his story.
 He recalls with affection the sisters’ teaching methods and their strict regimentation of their pupils.
 He thinks some of their disciplinary methods, now condemned by many, are rather amusing to look back on.
 He regards that class of 1953 as the end of a phase in his development.
 The following year, 1954, was rich in social and political events and will start the fourth book in the family history series, COMMUNISTS, BILLYCARTS AND TWO WHEELERS.

 This is the third book in the series, A HISTORY OF A CATHOLIC FAMILY.